-- Map the performance counters "Mapping Performance Counters (Counter Ids and Metadata)" on page 215. - Create a performance query specification and call the QueryPerf method "Retrieving Statistics" on page 218. - Process the returned data "Handling Returned Performance Data" on page 221.
+- Map the performance counters Mapping Performance Counters (Counter Ids and Metadata). - Create a performance query specification and call the QueryPerf method Retrieving Statistics. - Process the returned data Handling Returned Performance Data.

 Mapping Performance Counters (Counter Ids and Metadata)

 Performance counters are represented by string names, for example disk.provisioned.LATEST or mem.granted.AVERAGE.
 A vSphere server tracks performance counters by using system-generated counter IDs.
 When you create a performance query, you use counter IDs to specify the statistics to be retrieved, so it is useful to map the names to IDs.